paulbgtr/papergramnext/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser

-## Usage
+## 📖 Usage

-- **Browse Papers**: Scroll through the home page to view papers.
+- **🔍 Browse Papers**: Scroll through the home page to view papers.
 Each paper card shows the title, authors, publication date, and key points.
-- **Favorite Papers**: Click the heart icon on any paper to add it to your favorites.
+- **❤️ Favorite Papers**: Click the heart icon on any paper to add it to your favorites.
-- **Share Papers**: Use the share button to share papers on Twitter or LinkedIn.
+- **🌐 Share Papers**: Use the share button to share papers on Twitter or LinkedIn.
-- **View Details**: Click "Continue Reading" to view the full paper on arXiv.
+- **📄 View Details**: Click "Continue Reading" to view the full paper on arXiv.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Here's how you can help: